utchas007/utchas007/README.md

 ## 📦 What I’m Working On

-- ⚡ Scaling local LLM miners for decentralized AI networks
+- ⚡ Scaling local LLM for decentralized/centralized AI networks
 - 🛩️ Building drone-assisted robotics kits with real-time control
 - 🤖 Integrating AI into robotics: autonomous, sensor-reactive systems
 - 📊 Automating workflows with Python, APIs, and no-code tools